JuliaMath/MeasureTheory.jl/docs/src/adding.md

 ## Parameterized Measures

-This is by far the most common kind of measure, and is especially useful as a way to describe families of proibability distributions.
+This is by far the most common kind of measure, and is especially useful as a way to describe families of probability distributions.

 ### Declaring a Parameterized Measure